sternberglab/CAST-guide-RNA-tool/README.md

 Python dependencies can be installed with `pip install -r requirements.txt` run in this directory.

+Note: bowtie2 must be in the SYSTEM path, not just installed via conda.
+The script uses a new subprocess call to invoke bowtie, so bowtie needs to be available outside any virtual environments that it might be running in.

 ## Usage
 There are two primary functions: spacer generation, and spacer evaluation.